 - Attending local community events to get people talking about their energy problems – both individual and in their neighbourhoods.

-- Providing free support to help a community group set up their own energy project and documenting this so that they can share their experiences and achievements with other groups.
+We also set out to help a community organisation to set up their own energy project and document the process so that they could share their experiences and achievements.

 Community energy projects can bring clear economic, social and environmental benefits as well as offering the potential to help those living in fuel poverty.
 However, it can be difficult for local energy projects to get going if volunteers don't feel they have exactly the right skills or knowledge to begin.